-When you combine senior-living and family-friendly neighborhoods with tolerable commute times for those working in Downtown Chicago, Deerfield offers a lot to individuals and families.
-The Village’s brand new self storage facility offers affordable Deerfield residential and business storage solutions.
+Deerfield offers a lot to individuals and families when you combine senior-living and family-friendly neighborhoods with tolerable commute times for those working in Downtown Chicago.
+In addition, the Village’s brand new self storage facility offers affordable Deerfield residential and business storage solutions.

-Deerfield gets our vote for one of the best Chicago Suburbs for all of these reasons.
-Plus it boasts a fairly decent WalkScore of 69, which is pretty impressive for a suburb.
+Deerfield gets our vote for one of the best Chicago suburbs for all of these reasons.
+Plus, it boasts a reasonably decent WalkScore of 69, which is pretty impressive for a suburb.

 There are ten primary neighborhoods in Palatine.
-Because of its proximity to Deer Grove and Paul Douglas Forest Preserves, the Colfax/Northwest neighborhood is ideal for outdoor enthusiasts.
+The Colfax/Northwest neighborhood is ideal for outdoor enthusiasts due to its proximity to Deer Grove and Paul Douglas Forest Preserves.

 Commuters can hop on the Metra to get to other cities for work, and the majority of the town’s residents work in computer-related fields.
-Employment opportunities in Lake County are plentiful and Lake Zurich’s workforce primarily comprises of managers, sales and office workers, and healthcare professionals.
+As a result, employment opportunities in Lake County are plentiful, and Lake Zurich’s workforce primarily comprises managers, sales and office workers, and healthcare professionals.